hgreer93/hgreer93/README.md

 # Hey, I'm Hayden 👋

 Welcome to my little corner of GitHub!
 If it’s weird and technical, I’m interested.
-Occasionally, I turn bugs into features.
-But don’t tell anyone..
+Occasionally, I turn bugs into features, but don’t tell anyone..

 ## 🎮 What I Love
-- Building game engines and production renderers (C++ is my jam)
+- Building game engines and production renderers
 - R&D is half the fun.. and by half, I mean all of it
 - Making things work that probably shouldn’t